 Final words of Visit Istria article

-Istria is touristically for sure the most developed region on the Croatian coast, plus it is convenient because of its terrific location.
-Furthermore, it has something for everyone, so you should see it.
+Istria is the most developed tourist region on the Croatian coast.
+Its terrific location makes it convenient, and it has something for everyone.
+Therefore, you should visit it.

 Take a look at